Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: The conjectures of Lichtenbaum and of Bloch and Kato

-The first such homomorphism ${\rm c}_{F,i,j,p}^{\rm S}$ was constructed using higher Chern class maps by Soul\'e in \cite{soule} (with additional details in the case $p=2$ being provided by Weibel in \cite{cw0}), a second ${\rm c}_{F,i,j,p}^{\rm DF}$ was constructed using \'etale $K$-theory by Dwyer-Friedlander in \cite{DF} and, in the case $p=2$, there is a third variant, introduced independently by Kahn \cite{bk} and by Rognes and Weibel \cite{rw}, that will play a key role in later arguments.
-In each case the maps are natural in $\O_F$ and are known to have finite kernels and cokernels (see the discussion in \S\ref{upper bound} for the case $p=2$) and hence to induce isomorphisms of the associated $\QQ_p$-spaces.
+The first such homomorphism ${\rm c}_{F,i,j,p}^{\rm S}$ was constructed using higher Chern class maps by Soul\'e~\cite{soule} (with more details for $p=2$ being provided by Weibel \cite{cw0}), and a second~${\rm c}_{F,i,j,p}^{\rm DF}$ was constructed using \'etale $K$-theory by Dwyer-Friedlander \cite{DF}.
+By~\cite[Prop.~3]{sou82}, they coincide if~$ p \ne 2 $.
+For $p=2$ there is a third, introduced independently by Kahn \cite{bk} and by Rognes and Weibel \cite{rw}, which will play a key role for us.
+All of these maps are natural in $\O_F$ and have finite kernels and cokernels (see Lemma~\ref{second} and Theorem~\ref{upper bound prop} for ${\rm c}_{F,i,1,2}^{\rm S}$) and hence induce isomorphisms of the associated $\QQ_p$-vector spaces.